Staff profile

 Biography

-Andreas is a graduate of Durham University (LLB, PhD) and was awarded a Masters in International Financial Law with Distinction from King’s College London.
-Andreas completed a PhD titled 'The "Output" Legitimacy of Financial Stability in EU Law: Beyond Economic Functionalism' in July 2022 with no corrections.
+I am a graduate of Durham University (LLB, PhD) and was awarded a Masters in International Financial Law with Distinction from King’s College London.
+My PhD, titled 'The "Output" Legitimacy of Financial Stability in EU Law: Beyond Economic Functionalism', was completed in July 2022 with no corrections.

-Andreas' research is situated at the crossroads of constitutional theory and financial law.
-Andreas is principally interested in the way that financial law serves the goals of social development and social equality, as well as the political legitimacy of regulatory reforms in the EU.
+My research is situated between constitutional theory and financial law.
+I am principally interested in the concept of 'financial stability', the way that financial law interacts with the goals of social development and social equality, and the political legitimacy of regulatory reforms in the UK and EU.

-Andreas is a Fellow of HEA and has worked as Part-Time Tutor and subsequently Teaching Fellow at Durham Law School since 2016.
-Andreas has taught on the modules of European Law, Financial Law, Company Law, and Introduction to English Law and Legal Method.
+I have worked as a Part-Time Tutor and subsequently Teaching Fellow at Durham Law School since 2016.
+I am also Fellow of Advance HE since 2018.
+In my time at Durham, I have taught on the modules of EU Law, Financial Law, Company Law, Introduction to English Law and Legal Method, and Introduction to EU Law (LLM).

-Prior to commencing the PhD, Andreas completed part of the Cypriot Bar Course and was involved in insolvency proceedings for a major company, and the incorporation application for an investment bank.
-Andreas has also interned with the Cypriot Ministry of Foreign Affairs, working as a researcher for the European Union Division.
+Before starting my PhD, I completed part of the Cyprus Bar Course and was involved in insolvency proceedings for a major company as well as the incorporation application for a non-EU investment bank.
+As an undergraduate student, I interned with the Cypriot Ministry of Foreign Affairs, working as a researcher for the European Union Division.

-Outside of work, Andreas is a plant collector and connoisseur and an aspiring (but largely unsuccessful) baker.
+Outside of work, I am a plant collector and connoisseur and an aspiring (but largely unsuccessful) baker.

 Current Research

-Andreas' work centres on the effectiveness and legitimacy of EU financial stability rules, ranging from financial supervision to institutional innovations in the euro area.
-Specifically, Andreas investigates the ideological underpinnings and social utility of financial stabiltiy as a concept and political objective, as well as the boundaries of "output" legitimacy in policy areas lacking traditional democratic "inputs".
+My current research centres on the effectiveness and legitimacy of EU financial stability rules, ranging from financial supervision to institutional innovations in the euro area.
+Specifically, I investigate the ideological underpinnings and non-economic utility of financial stabiltiy as a political objective, as well as the boundaries of "output" legitimacy in policy areas lacking traditional democratic "inputs".

-Broader areas of supervision include European constitutional law, free movement of capital, services, and undertakings, micro- and macro-prudential regulation and supervision, banking law, and corporate governance.
+Broader areas of supervision include EU constitutional law, free movement of capital, services, and undertakings, micro- and macro-prudential regulation and supervision, banking law, and corporate governance.

-Andreas is also keenly interested in pedagogical research, especially feedback and assessment practices.
+I am also keenly interested in pedagogic research, especially feedback practices and decoloniality.

 Publications